Figgjo Lotte Norway, A Turi Design

 The charming designs on Lotte, often depicting a man and/or woman with floral and garden elements seem to be in some form of national dress – but they are not.
 The designs are simply creative and whimsical ideas from Turi – often reminding me of some of Bjorn Wiinblads characters on his work.

-Figgjo backstamps can seem confusing and contradictory during the period that Lotte was made due to company restructures and renaming – but this Norwegian website has images of quite a few of the main ones
+Figgjo backstamps can seem confusing and contradictory during the period that Lotte was made due to company restructures and renaming.

 All of the Figgjo dinnerware from 1960 onwards are made of vitreous china – making it very hard, craze resistant and very tough.
 There is good explanation of Figgjo history on its official website.